bhuman/VideoAnalysis/README.md

 *<div align="center">Confusion matrix of ball and player colors in the test set</div>*

-### Extrinsic Camera Calibration
+### Camera Calibration

 To transform the detections from image coordinates into field coordinates, an intrinsic and an extrinsic camera calibration are needed.
-We adapted the code provided by the team Berlin United [[2]](#ref) and added an inverse transformation from field coordinates back into the image.
-The calibration is performed before the first playback of a game video and then stored for later uses.
+We adapted the code provided by the team Berlin United [[2]](#ref) that offered the ability to optimize the extrinsic camera calibration using a hard-coded intrinsic calibration.
+We added the optimization of the intrinsic calibration together with the extrinsic one.
+We also added an inverse transformation from field coordinates back into the image.
+The calibration is performed on a background image that is computed from many images of the video to eliminate moving objects from the field to get a clear view at the field lines.
+This image is computed before the first playback of the game video and stored for later use.
+The calibration is also performed at this time and stored as well.

 ### World Model